Wednesday 16th July 2014

 15. Attach the head to the neck with cooled boiled water.

-16. For the ears, roll two small balls of skin tone icing and use a small ball tool to attach to the sides of the face, in line with the bottom of his eyes, sticking in place using cooled boiled water.
+16. For the ears, roll two small balls of peach blush icing and use a small ball tool to attach to the sides of the face, in line with the bottom of his eyes, sticking in place using cooled boiled water.

 17. For his hair colour, mix Renshaw Teddy Bear Brown Ready to Roll Icing with white flower paste and roll out a thin sausages that come to a point at one end.
 Wet the top of his head using cooled boiled water and attach the pieces individually.